RobertoBochet/pogoraidbot/README.md

 ## Description

-A telegram bot to organize PoGo raid that it can be self hosted.
+This is a telegram bot to organize PoGo raids, thought for be easy to self-hosted.

-If you publish a raid screenshot in a group where this bot is present, it identifies the raid an provides you a poll to organize the raid.
+If you send a raid screenshot to a group where there is this bot, it identifies the raid an provides you a poll to easily organize the raid.

 ## Requirements